AngeloGalav/littlecraftGL/README.md

 ## How to play

 - Use `W,A,S,D` to fly inside the world.
 Use `I,J,K,L` to rotate the camera.
-- You can use your mouse to rotate the camera for precise movements, although it's a bit wonky since GLUT doesn't provide an easy way to handle mouse movement (es. mouse capture).
+- You can also use your mouse to rotate the camera for precise movements, although it's a bit wonky since GLUT doesn't provide an easy way to properly handle mouse movement (es. mouse capture).
 - You can press `x` for a wireframe view of the currently generated world.

 ## How to compile